Configuring Your Account

 Do these changes only impact Sprout Social?

 These metric changes impact all third-party Meta Partners that use Meta’s APIs, including Sprout Social.
+It is worth noting that several of the legacy metrics being deprecated by Meta were no longer surfaced in their native Insights tools and only remained available via the API.

 How does this impact my Sprout reporting?

 The main focus of this deprecation will be metrics related to Facebook Reach.
 All previous Facebook Reach metrics will be deprecated from the API, apart from Facebook’s standard Total Reach metric.
-This Total Reach metric will remain and be remapped in Sprout using Facebook’s new Total Unique Media Views metric available for both post-level and page-level reporting.
+This Total Reach metric will remain and will be remapped in Sprout using Facebook’s new Total Unique Media Views metric available for both post-level and page-level reporting.

 What metrics will be deprecated without replacement?